Menu

 Thanks to this partnership, healthcare workers can test for HIV and syphilis in a single rapid test, people with latent TB can take a new regimen that is shorter and more effective than the previous standard of care, and patients can be tested for an enzyme deficiency to inform appropriate treatment for P. vivax malaria.

-Bill & Melinda Gates Foundation
+Gates Foundation

-In 2023, the Bill & Melinda Gates Foundation awarded MedAccess a grant of $2.5 million to explore opportunities to stabilise the market for micronutrients used in large-scale food fortification.
+In 2023, the Gates Foundation awarded MedAccess a grant of $2.5 million to explore opportunities to stabilise the market for micronutrients used in large-scale food fortification.
 Globally, more than two billion people lack regular access to nutritious and sufficient food and suffer from micronutrient malnutrition.
 By fortifying foods with vitamins, minerals or micronutrients, populations can expect greater health outcomes.

 Using the grant, MedAccess is evaluating the market with a view to structuring a potential volume guarantee agreement that can help increase micronutrient supply reliability and price stability in low- and middle-income countries.